๐ŸญAmerican Business History

 Taft-Hartley Act of 1947

-Compare: Wagner Act vs. Taft-Hartley—these represent the pendulum swing in American labor policy.
+Compare: Wagner Act vs. Taft-Hartley: these represent the pendulum swing in American labor policy.
 Wagner (1935) empowered unions during the Depression; Taft-Hartley (1947) constrained them during postwar prosperity.
 Know this tension for any question about the evolution of labor relations.

 Expanding Workplace Equality: Civil Rights Era and Beyond

 Beginning in the 1960s, the definition of worker protection expanded beyond wages and union rights to include equal treatment regardless of personal characteristics.
-These laws reflect the influence of civil rights movements on workplace regulation.
+These laws reflect the direct influence of civil rights movements on workplace regulation.

 Civil Rights Act of 1964 (Title VII)

-• Applied to employers with 15+ employees, establishing federal oversight of workplace equality across most of the private sector
+• Applied to employers with 15+ employees, establishing federal oversight of workplace equality across most of the private sector.

 Americans with Disabilities Act (ADA) of 1990

-• Defined disability broadly to include physical and mental impairments that substantially limit major life activities
+• Defined disability broadly to include physical and mental impairments that substantially limit major life activities.

-Compare: Title VII vs. ADA—both prohibit discrimination, but ADA goes further by requiring employers to take affirmative steps (reasonable accommodations) rather than simply treating everyone identically.
+Compare: Title VII vs. ADA: both prohibit discrimination, but ADA goes further by requiring employers to take affirmative steps (reasonable accommodations) rather than simply treating everyone identically.
 This distinction matters for understanding the evolution of anti-discrimination law.

 Workplace Safety and Benefits: Protecting Worker Welfare

 These laws addressed the physical and financial security of workers beyond wages and discrimination.
-They reflect growing recognition that employers have responsibilities for worker well-being that extend throughout employment and into retirement.
+They reflect a growing recognition that employers have responsibilities for worker well-being that extend throughout employment and into retirement.

 Occupational Safety and Health Act (OSHA) of 1970